 Once you’re convinced to set up an internship program, it is time to set up your goals and expectations.
 Decide which departments you want to help with interns and set up a budget.

 You can reach interns by placing a vacancy on your website and social media.
 Encourage your own employees to share this vacancy so you can reach more possible candidates.
 You can also place your vacancies on job websites and have recruiters search for candidates.
 Since interns are very active on social media, we recommend you to run ads to target the right group.
 Facebook and LinkedIn give you opportunities to only reach candidates that match your criteria.
 For instance, you can select that you only want to reach people that study business administration within a 30-mile radius from your company.
 It’s simple and usually not too expensive.
 Read our article about recruiting candidates with LinkedIn to learn more!

 Another great way to reach possible interns is by going to job fairs.
 Put up a stand and get in contact with hundreds of possible candidates.
 The biggest advantage of job fairs is that you can speak to the students.
 This way, you can already decide if someone is fit for an intern position at your organization.

 How much should you pay your interns?

-Internship wages depend on factors like type of work, country and level.
-Intern usually earn more in the United States that in Europe.
-Bigger companies also tend to pay more and some sectors, like the financial sector have a higher average pay.
+Internship wages depend on factors like the type of work, country, and level.
+Interns usually earn more in the United States than in Europe.
+Bigger companies also tend to pay more and some sectors, like the financial sector, have higher average pay.
 Since wages vary per country, we recommend you to look for the average for your country on the internet.
 If you want to attract the best of the best, you usually have to compete with other organizations that tend to pay a lot.